 Can you make soap without lye?
-Learn how to make handmade soap without handling lye, with this complete guide to the melt and pour soap method.
+Learn how to make handmade soap without handling lye, with this complete guide to the melt and pour soap making method.

 You’re super excited to start making your own handmade soap, already imagining the dreamy bars you’re going to create for yourself, for gifts, and maybe even a soap making business down the road.

 And then you discover… LYE.